 Admission into the M.A. program assumes the completion of the equivalent of the University of Oregon B.A. in linguistics.
 Students without a B.A. in linguistics or its equivalent will be expected to complete the following courses within their first year: Introduction to Phonology (LING 550), Syntax and Semantics I (LING 551), and Syntax and Semantics II (LING 552).
 A grade of B or higher is required in these courses.

-The fall term application deadline is January 15.
-We are now taking applications for Fall 2017.
+The fall term application deadline is December 1.
+We will begin taking applications for Fall 2020 in early October.
 Most students should begin in the fall term.
 It rarely makes academic sense for new students to begin in winter or spring term because of sequencing of required courses.

 - Apply online!
-This is a general application to the University of Oregon as well as the Linguistics Department application.
-A $70.00 non-refundable fee is collected by credit card.
+This is a general application to the University of Oregon which includes the Linguistics Department application portion.
+International Students a $90.00 non-refundable fee is collected by credit card.
+Domestic students a $70.00 non-refundable fee is collected by credit card.

 It takes five or six weeks for scores to reach the Linguistics Department, so be sure to take the exam in time for your scores to arrive before the application deadline.

-- Graduate Teaching Fellowship (Funding): Graduate assistantships (teaching, research, and administrative) are known as GTFs at the University of Oregon.
-GTFs receive a monthly salary, tuition remission, fee subsidy, and health insurance.
+Graduate Employment (Funding): Graduate assistantships (teaching, research, and administrative) are known as GEs at the University of Oregon.
+GEs receive a monthly salary, tuition remission, fee subsidy, and health insurance.
 A limited number of positions are available to first year students.
-There is no formal application for a GTF.
+There is no formal application for a GE.
 All incoming students are automatically considered for departmental support.
-Incoming graduate students for the Ph.D. program who are accepted with GTF support are guaranteed a GTF position throughout their first four years of the graduate program, providing that they continue to be in good standing and to be making timely process, as determined by the faculty, throughout that period.
+Incoming graduate students for the PhD. program who are accepted with GE support are guaranteed a GE position throughout their first four years of the graduate program, providing that they continue to be in good standing and to be making timely process, as determined by the faculty, throughout that period.
 However, our resources are very limited and we have a limited number of positions available.
 Therefore, we encourage applicants to investigate other possible sources of financial support.

 Upload to the Online Application Form (GradWeb)